-It’s not technically a restaurant, but Hot Cakes is where you need to go after any meal.
+Hot Cakes is where you need to go after any meal.
 No excuses.
 Don’t let the size of the cakes fool you, these small treats pack a serious punch.
 (Even a single serving of the thick, warm chocolate is worth sharing!)
-If chocolate isn’t your thing (what?!), opt for the amazing baked goods instead.
+If chocolate isn’t your thing, opt for the amazing baked goods instead.
 If you’re not into those either (who are you?!), indulge in the delicious warm libations on offer.

 This small plate oasis in Queen Anne is exactly where you should go if you’re looking for a relaxed and intimate eating experience.
-Helmed by chef Ethan Stowell, the restaurant serves delicious cuisine that can be shared or devoured on your own in the comfortable yet cavernous space.
+An Ethan Stowell restaurant helmed by chef Nicole Matson, the restaurant serves delicious cuisine that can be shared or devoured on your own in the comfortable yet cavernous space.

 Heavily inspired by all Pacific Northwest delicacies, Sitka and Spruce is a favorite among locals.
 Heavy on the veggies and fish, the menu changes frequently to mimic all ingredients’ market availability.
 Though pretty pricey (we’re talking about market finds, after all!), you don’t necessarily have to dress up when dining here—although we do suggest you don your nicest flannel.